-The windfall tax (temporary) has been introduced for a period of 3 years (i.e. 2023-2025) starting 1 January 2023 and will operate as a 60% surcharge on corporate income tax.
+The windfall tax (temporary) is effective for the period of 3 years (i.e. 2023-2025) starting 1 January 2023 and operates as a 60% surcharge on corporate income tax.
 Specifically listed companies based on the type of industry (including gas transmission) shall be subject to the windfall tax.
-The windfall tax shall apply to the excess profit determined as the difference between the tax base in the given year and the average of the tax bases for the last 4 years (2018-2021) increased by 20%.
+The windfall tax is applied to the excess profit determined as the difference between the tax base in the given year and the average of the tax bases for the last 4 years (2018-2021) increased by 20%.
 Furthermore, the windfall tax should be reported in the financial statements as part of the income tax payable.
 The Company, as a taxpayer, continuously evaluates the potential impact of windfall tax on the Company.